I HAD FOUR FRIENDS (Matthew 9:1-8; Mark 2:1-12; Luke 5:17-26).

 In addition to astonishment, there was a brief exchange of eyes between Jesus and my friends.
 It appeared to me, that He was quite pleased with what they had done.
 The first words He spoke were addressed to me and they were rather explosive.
 He said, “Child, your sins are forgiven.”
 Absolute silence fell on those present.
 Then the leaders began to murmur, “Who was this man who dared to do what God only could?”
 To them, Jesus had committed blasphemy.
 While they were torturing their minds over who could do what, I was experiencing a surge of energy flowing through my mind and body.
 All the evil thoughts I had entertained were vanishing.
 My mind began concentrating on my muscles and I felt that I was moving my fated limbs.
-At last, I was freed from my mental torture, from my sins.
+At last, I was freed from my mental torture, and from my sins.
 I have no words that can explain my feeling of relief from my mind that was burdened with guilt and utter hopelessness.
 How did Jesus know that my sins were far more oppressing than my physical paralysis?
-He knew it because He could look into my heart.
-Just as He saw faith in the eyes of my friends, so He saw the sins in mine.
+Jesus knew it because He could look into my heart.
+Just as He saw faith in the eyes of my friends, so He saw the sins in mine eyes.
 If He had cured me physically first, I might have committed worse sins.
 But when He first freed my mind, then I could concentrate on my physical needs.
 My mind was set free to control my body.

 At first, I too was puzzled why our religious leaders fussed so much over the forgiveness of my sins?
 They were not saying much, but I could sense their disagreement.
 Slowly, it dawned on me that Jesus had attacked their basic reason for their existence.
 Jesus had laid claim to a service they were getting paid for.
 People had to bring healthy and clean animals to the priests for the remission of their sins.
 It was a lucrative business.
 Now this man from Nazareth, who had settled in Capernaum, had disrupted their fifteen hundred years old religious ritual.
 Man no longer had to go to an altar where a priest made a sacrifice in the name of God and absolved him from his sins.
 Jesus of Nazareth could do it instantly and without any conciliatory offering.
 He had pulled the rug from under their feet.
 He stripped them of their authority or power over their fellow men.
 For me, it meant that I was forgiven without finding a suitable sacrifice.
 And even if I had found one, the priests could not have healed me.
 According to their system, my sins rendered me incurable.
 In my condition, I was not allowed to be in the presence of everything that was holy in their eyes.
 Later, I would learn that Jesus had specifically come to seek out sinners; only, my friends beat Him to it.